Stronger (Britney Spears song)

 "Stronger" is a song by American singer Britney Spears from her second studio album, Oops!...
 I Did It Again (2000).
 It was released on October 31, 2000, by Jive Records as the third single from the album.
 After meeting with producers Max Martin and Rami in Sweden, Spears recorded several songs for the album, including "Stronger".
 The dance-pop, synth-pop and teen pop song features self-empowerment lyrics about a girl who is tired of her cheating boyfriend and decides to move on without him.
-It received acclaim from music critics, who described the song as both musically and lyrically innovative, with some deeming it the best track on Oops!...
+It received acclaim from music critics, who described the song as being both musically and lyrically innovative, with some deeming it the best track on Oops!...
 I Did It Again.

-"Stronger" was a global success, reaching the top five in Austria, Germany and Sweden, while reaching the top 10 in Finland, Ireland, Switzerland and United Kingdom.
-"Stronger" peaked at number 11 in the United States' Billboard Hot 100, and was later certified gold by the Recording Industry Association of America (RIAA), for selling over 500,000 units of the single.
+"Stronger" was a global success, reaching the top five in Austria, Germany and Sweden, while reaching the top ten in Finland, Ireland, Switzerland and United Kingdom.
+"Stronger" peaked at number 11 in the United States' Billboard Hot 100, and was later certified platinum by the Recording Industry Association of America (RIAA), for selling over 1,000,000 units of the single.
 An accompanying music video was directed by Joseph Kahn, who considered it as a thematic departure from Spears' previous music videos.
 The music video received a nomination on the 2001 MTV Video Music Awards for Best Pop Video.